HashmalTech/SIMS-ASP.NET-MVC-V1/README.md

       - Model (BOL_SIMS) --- the Business Object Layer
       - View(SIMS) --- the view of peresentation Layer
       - Controller(BLL_SIMS) ---- Business Logic Layer
  -  it usese treeview to display as left bar Menu
+ -  The database is found in Database Folder
+      - DB_SIMS
+      - Insert
+      - View -unamed relation with the name of TBL_view_managerole